Q: What are “native species”?

 A: Plants and animals first started colonizing the Hawaiian Archipelago via wind, wings, and water currents, millions of years before people arrived.
 The successful ones spread, populating new habitats and changing slightly over countless generations, resulting in one or more new species, some of which look or act quite different from their ancestors.
-Some examples of native Hawaiian species include iiwi, silversword, happyface spider, longnosed butterflyfish, and oopu.
+Species that are found only in one geographic location are considered endemic.
+Some examples of endemism include Hawaiʻi’s honeycreepers, silverswords (ʻahinahina), happyface spiders (nananana makakiʻi), longnosed butterflyfish (lau-wiliwili-nukunuku’oi’oi), and all of our freshwater gobies or oʻopu.
+Ninety percent of the native plants are endemic to Hawaʻi and some even to a particular island or valley.

-A: Species that arrived at a location with people or as a result of our activities or conveyances (planes, ships, etc.).
+A: All species that arrived at a location with people or as a result of our activities or conveyances (planes, ships, etc.) whether intentionally or unintentionally.
 Some synonyms include introduced species, exotic species, and alien species.
-Some examples of species that are non-native to Hawaiʻi include mango, pineapple, and horses.

 Q: What are “invasive species”?